meeroslav/missing.manual/libs/content/src/blog/cooking-with-rxjs/index.md

 ## Hot and cold observables

-Everything can be an Observable.
+Everything can be Observable.
 Observable is an object to which an observer can subscribe.
-An item, next to you, is an Observable .
+An item, next to you, is an Observable.
 In our example, pancake-making-grandma is an Observable.
 Just like pizza, it exposes a collection of items.
 We can apply multiple functions (called operators) upon observable responses to further enhance or shape the output we need.

 You might notice two sub-classes here — some observables are a one-time thing, while others come in a stream, but they generally work the same way — you request something (or some things) and you receive it once it’s ready.
 You can also unsubscribe before the next item arrives.

-Some observables, however, produce items regardless of whether you asked for them or not.
+Some observables, however, produce items regardless of whether you ask for them or not.

 ![Photo by Florian Metzner on Unsplash](sushi.jpeg)

 Imagine going to a Japanese restaurant and ordering sushi.
-Your sushi does not exist up front.
+Your sushi does not exist upfront.
 It is being made for you once you order it (subscribe to it).
 You have a window of opportunity, where you might cancel the order if you change your mind.
 This type of observable is called **cold **observable.
 The most common example is fetching data from the server.

 Now imagine a [conveyor belt sushi](https://en.wikipedia.org/wiki/Conveyor_belt_sushi) (also known as the running sushi, or sushi train) restaurant.
 Cooks prepare sushi the whole day, and ready-made sushi rotates on a track for customers to pick.
 The sushi was there before you arrived and will be coming out of the kitchen even after you leave.
 It does not wait for your “subscription”.
 You can unsubscribe (stop eating) but that won’t stop the production.
 This is called **hot **observable.
 The most common example is listening to mouse events.

 ## Food for thought

-Now once you’ve mastered the basics of ReactiveX, select your favorite operator or observable and try to find an analogy in your surrounding.
+Now once you’ve mastered the basics of ReactiveX, select your favorite operator or observable and try to find an analogy in your surroundings.

 ---